Spatchcock Chicken Pellet Grill: Juicy & Crispy Perfection

 Storage

-Store leftover spatchcock chicken in an airtight container in the refrigerator for up to 4 days.
-Reheat gently in the oven at 250°F to preserve moisture.
+Leftover spatchcock chicken can be stored in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in the oven at 250°F to maintain moisture.
 For longer storage, freeze portions in freezer-safe bags for up to 3 months.
-When reheating frozen chicken, thaw it overnight in the fridge first.
+Thaw overnight in the fridge before reheating.

 Tips and Advice